 3rd December 2018

 Some may find themselves asking ‘What are my responsibilities as a guarantor?’
 You’ll find all the information you need in this section.
-Being a Guarantor for someone with a poor credit score or no credit history allows them to access borrowing that they may not ordinarily be able to obtain.
+Being a Guarantor for someone allows them to access borrowing that they may not be able to obtain elsewhere.
 It is a great way to help a friend or family member to take control of their finances and get back on track with their financial goals.

-Becoming a friend or family members’ guarantor allows them to access funds that they would be unable to obtain from traditional lending companies with their bad credit score.
-It gives those with bad credit a much fairer option for borrowing larger amounts of money.
-As a guarantor loan is a personal loan, they can use it for pretty much anything – for a wedding, to finance a car or even to consolidate other outstanding debts.
+Becoming a friend or family members’ guarantor may allow them to access funds that they would be unable to obtain from traditional lending companies.
+It gives applicants a much fairer option for borrowing larger amounts of money.
+As a guarantor loan is a personal loan, they can use it for pretty much anything – for a wedding, to finance a car or even to consolidate other outstanding debts*.

-As a guarantor, all you need to do is support someone’s application, agreeing that if they are unable to meet the monthly payments, you will cover the costs for them.
-However, at TFS Loans we only contact you, the guarantor, to request payment, as a last resort.
-As a guarantor, you’ll be giving someone you know with bad credit a chance to secure finance for something essential.
+As a guarantor, you need to support someone’s application, agreeing that if they are unable to meet the monthly payments, you are willing to cover the monthly payment(s) for them.
+However, at TFS Loans we only contact you, the guarantor, to request payment as a last resort.
+As a guarantor, you’ll be giving someone you know a chance to secure finance for something essential.

-Well, what if the borrower does not pay?’
-It is important that the Guarantor is confident that the Borrower will meet their regular monthly payment obligations so that the Guarantor is not left in a position where they have to cover a shortfall.
-Unlike some other loan companies, we only contact the borrower’s guarantor as a last resort to secure the monthly payment.
+Well, what if the applicant does not pay?
+It is important that the Guarantor is confident that the Applicant will meet their regular monthly payment obligations so that the Guarantor is not left in a position where they have to cover any outstanding amount.
+Unlike some other loan companies, we only contact the applicant’s guarantor as a last resort to secure the monthly payment.

-The borrower must understand that repaying the loan is solely their responsibility, and it will only fall to the guarantor should they have no other method of meeting the monthly repayment.
-The Guarantor will co-sign the application to agree to this.
+The applicant must understand that repaying the loan is their responsibility and it will only fall to the guarantor should they have no other method of meeting the monthly repayment.
+The Guarantor will sign the application to agree to this.

-‘What is a guarantor loan?’
-Essentially, a Guarantor Loan is an unsecured loan that requires a guarantor to co-sign the credit agreement.
-At application stage the Guarantor will go through the normal credit checks and may be asked to provide evidence such as bank statements and proof of ID.
+Essentially, a Guarantor Loan is an unsecured loan that requires a guarantor to sign the agreement.
+At application stage the Guarantor will go through the normal credit checks and will be asked to provide bank statements and proof of ID.

 Once the application is approved, the funds will be transferred into the guarantor’s account – sometimes within 24 hours.
-The guarantor will then be able to transfer the loan funds over to the borrower.
+The guarantor can then to transfer the loan funds over to the applicant.
 As a personal loan, a guarantor loan can be used for anything – as long as it’s legal.
-Many choose to consolidate debt, use it for car finance, holidays or even to fund their wedding day.
+Many choose to consolidate debt*, use it for car finance, holidays or even to fund their wedding day.

 The loan can be borrowed over one to five years, with APRs varying on the amount and duration of the loan term.
-44.9% APR Representative.
 Guarantor loans range from anywhere between £2,000 – £15,000.
 You can use our TFS loan calculator to see how much you could borrow.

 A guarantor will need to sign to agree that should the borrower be unable to meet monthly repayments, they will cover the repayments until the borrower can resume payments.

-However, as we’ve previously mentioned, at TFS Loans we will only expect the guarantor to cover the monthly loan repayment as a last resort, once we have exhausted other avenues with the borrower.
+However, as we’ve previously mentioned, at TFS Loans we will only expect the guarantor to cover the monthly loan repayment as a last resort, once we have exhausted other avenues with the applicant.

-‘Does this loan show on my credit file in my name?’
-The loan won’t appear on the Guarantor’s credit record unless the loan is not repaid and a County Court Judgement is served.
-As long as the borrower pays the agreement on time every month the debt will not show on the Guarantor’s credit report and as a result will have no bearing on their own credit rating.
+The loan won’t appear on the Guarantor’s credit record unless the loan is not repaid and a County Court Judgement is issued.
+As long as the applicant pays the agreement on time every month the debt will not show on the Guarantor’s credit report and as a result will have no bearing on their own credit score.

-There is a temporary footprint left on the Guarantor’s credit record when they are credit searched as part of the application process, but this is only temporary and shows that a credit search was run for a loan.
+There is a temporary footprint left on the Guarantor’s credit record when they are credit searched as part of the application process, but this is only temporary and shows that a credit search was run for a loan application.